vadimdemedes/ink/readme.md

 Head over to [React](https://reactjs.org) website for documentation on how to use it.
 Only Ink's methods will be documented in this readme.

 **Note:** This is documentation for Ink 3, which is unreleased yet.
-If you're looking for docs on Ink 2, go to https://github.com/vadimdemedes/ink/tree/v2.7.1.
+If you're looking for docs on Ink 2, check out [this release](https://github.com/vadimdemedes/ink/tree/v2.7.1).

 ## Install